 Carlo’s Bake Shop

 Thanks to the success of the TLC show, ‘Cake Boss’ and the popularity of Carlo’s Bakery, in 2013 Buddy Valastro opened Carlo’s Bake Shop in Manhattan.
-Sit down at one of the tables in this cozy café while you enjoy your purchases.
+Sit down at one of the tables in this cosy café while you enjoy your purchases.
 Carlo’s Bake Shop sell Carlo’s Bakery specialities, in addition to coffee and tea.
 Carlo’s Bake Shop is open daily from 07:00 to 24:00.

 Getting to Carlo’s Bake Shop

 Carlo’s Bake Shop is on the corner of Port Authority Bus Terminal.
-The bakery is centrally located and is about an eight minute walk from Times Square.
+The bakery is centrally located and is about an eight-minute walk from Times Square.
 Carlo’s Bake Shop is also easy to reach by subway.
-Get off at subway stop 42 St & Port Authority Bus Terminal, subway lines A, C and E stop here.
+Get off at subway stop 42 St & Port Authority Bus Terminal, subway lines A, C, and E stop here.
 The bakery can be found at street level.

 Carlo’s Bake Shop Cakes

 One of Carlo’s specialities is most definitely the cannoli.
-A typical Italian pastry consisting of rolled up cake with a delicious cream filling.
+A typical Italian pastry consisting of rolled-up cake with a delicious cream filling.
 You should also try the Lobster Tail; a similarly filled Italian pastry in the shape of a lobster’s tail.
 The Lobster Tail is ‘Buddy’s Pick’, so you know it’s going to be a good one!
 There are also lots of other cookies, cakes and pastries to choose from.
 You’ll have a mouthwatering experience picking one of the treats from the display cases.
 Chocolate Chip Cookies are available from $1,50 at the Carlo’s Bake Shop.